One-time Clemson walk-on Renfrow sees last time in spotlight

 But it wasn’t until the national title game three years ago against these same Crimson Tide where Renfrow’s profile took flight after he caught two touchdown passes — against a secondary that included NFL defensive backs Marlon Humphrey and Minkah Fitzpatrick — in Clemson’s 45-40 loss.

-Renfrow added two more TD catches against Alabama a year later, the last a 2-yard grab with a second left that lifted the Tigers to a 35-31 title win.
+Renfrow had two more TD catches against Alabama a year later, the last a 2-yard grab with a second left that lifted the Tigers to a 35-31 title win.

 Renfrow led Clemson with 60 catches in 2017 and had a third matchup with Alabama, a CFP semifinal, in the Sugar Bowl.
 The Tigers’ offense struggled throughout the 24-6 Tide victory, although Renfrow had five catches for 31 yards.